johanwilliams/leakomatic_api/README.md

   - Numerical value indicating water flow characteristics
   - Updates in real-time when quick tests are performed

+- **Flow Duration**: Shows the duration of the last completed water flow
+  - Measured in seconds
+  - Updates when a flow event completes
+  - Helps track water usage patterns

 ## Supported Languages

 This integration supports the following languages:
 - English (en)
 - Swedish (sv)

 The integration will automatically use the language that matches your Home Assistant language settings.
+All sensor names, states, and UI elements will be displayed in your chosen language.

 ## Installation